OpenNavigationSurface/BAG/docs/sphinx/source/fsd/FSD-Encapsulation.md

 | elevation_solution | Dataset | Detailed in table 11                | No |
  | Georef_metadata | Dataset | Detailed in table 12                | No |

-Okay, so what appears to be going on is that "node" is an HDF5 group (`BAG_GROUP_TYPE::NODE`) that can store the following attributes: "hyp_strength" (type `Hypothesis_Strength`), and "num_hypotheses" (type `Num_Hypotheses`).
-Correspondinly "elevation_solution" is an HDF5 group(`BAG_GROUP_TYPE::ELEVATION`) that can store the following
-attributes: "shoal_elevation" (type `Shoal_Elevation`), "stddev" (type `Std_Dev`), and "num_soundings"
-(type `Num_Soundings`).

-However, it appears that each of the attributes of "node" and "elevation_solution" can alternately be stored as simple layers of the BAG root as well.

 Table 2 defines the metadata items used with in the BAG library.
-These items must be present and properly defined for BAG I/O operations to succeed.
+These items must be present and properly defined for BAG data to be read.
 Note that this listing of metadata items does not specify the mandatory metadata items required by the ISO 19915 standard.

 **Table 2: Group level metadata - grid parameters.**